All manuscripts should be submitted via ScholarOne Manuscripts.

 Australian Journal of Zoology is an international journal that publishes papers and critical reviews that demonstrate a conceptual advance to any aspect of zoology.
 The focus is on the Australasian fauna, but high quality papers from any region that have practical or theoretical relevance to any general zoological issue will be considered.
 All papers are peer reviewed by referees from around the world.

 Papers on taxonomy of invertebrates are accommodated in Invertebrate Systematics.

-This HTML version of the Notice to Authors may be updated from time to time through the year as new procedures are introduced, and should be regarded as the definitive version.
+This HTML version of the Author Instructions may be updated from time to time through the year as new procedures are introduced, and should be regarded as the definitive version.